baxor/puppet-bind/README.md

 be used to decide whether bind is master or slave for a given zone (see below).
 This is obviously data that's specific to one nameserver.

+Other per-nameserver options that can be specified:

+- `bind::allow_recursion`: list of hosts allowed to make recursive queries to this nameserver
+- `bind::ncotempl`: the template to be used to generate the `named.conf.options` file (default: `bind/nco.erb`)
+- `bind::options`: any random BIND option you want to add; e.g.,

+    ---
+    bind::options:
+      - tkey-gssapi-keytab "/etc/bind/bind.keytab"
+      - dnssec-validation auto

+Note that you should **not** change the `session-keyname` option, or things **will** break.
+The module does not currently check for this;
+this may change in the future.

+You'll also need to specify the zones; this data would be specified in a `common.yaml` or similar:

     ---
     bind::zones: